jckron/schemas/readme.md

 #### Thing
 Every thing is a thing.
-By creating a thing, that thing then has all the opportunity to become anything.
+By creating a thing, that thing then has all the opportunity and potential to become anything.
 So the main identifier of any*thing* in this database, is the Thing.id

 When a new entity of any type is created, the Thing.id must generated and create a new record in Thing table as well as every other table in the database, where the id for that table matches the Thing.id